ebarault/infra-haproxy-letsencrypt-acme-validation-plugin/README.md

 - Create the haproxy.pem files
 - Soft-restart HAProxy.

-Use it in a cron job like this for weekly runs:
+Use it in a cron job like this for daily runs:

 	$ sudo crontab -e
 	0 2 * * * /usr/local/bin/cert-renewal-haproxy.sh

+### automatic sync of certificates on any other servers

+Add the ssh key of a read-only gitlab user authorized on ssl-certificates repo

+Create a simple script to automate the regular certificate pull

+    $ vim sync-ssl-certs.sh
+    cd /etc/ssl/private
+    git pull

+Use it in a cron job like this for daily runs:

+	$ sudo crontab -e
+	0 3 * * * /usr/local/bin/sync-ssl-certs.sh